ctm/mb2-doc/src/series/2023/wsop-style.md

 Paperweight](https://www.trophies2go.com/engraved-rettangolo-glass-paperweight.html)
 unless they run out or there are other unforeseen circumstances.

+### Overall prizes

-There will also be nicer prizes for the top three leaderboard at the end of the series or $250, $125 and $85 respectively, although the prizes haven't been nailed down yet.
+There will also be nicer prizes for the top three players on leaderboard by profit and also by win rate at the end of the series or
+$250, $125 and $85 respectively.
+The prizes haven't been
+nailed down yet.
+To qualify for an overall win rate prize, the player must have completed at least seven tournaments.

 ### All are welcome